sfinucane/finucane-apputils/docs/source/index.rst

 This means that if the API for the underlying argument parsing library changes, ``finucane-apputils`` can be updated to propagate that change to all of your tools at once.

-Finucane-Apputils works with Python 3 (tested on ≥ 3.2), and Python 2 (≥ 2.6), with no transformations or 2to3,
+Finucane-Apputils works with Python 3 (tested on ≥ 3.2), and Python 2 (tested on ≥ 2.7), with no transformations or 2to3,
 thanks to the ``future`` package.

 Please don't hesitate to report issues to our tracker_ on GitHub.